 For Indians, Bali, a charmingl province in Indonesia, has always been a popular tourist destination.
 Every years, thousands of people visit to Bali every year to take in the beauty and fresh air and disconnect from their hectic daily lives.
-However, the good news is that you will not require a visa to enter Indonesia and enjoy your trip to Bali if you are an Indian visiting the country for less than 30 days.
-Indonesia offers free Bali visas to 169 nations, including India.
+However, the good news is that enter into Indonesia / Bali with an Indian Passport with a Visa on Arrival /Visit Visa for 30 days.
+Indians can now travel to Indonesia and purchase the necessary Visa online before arrival.

 Bali, a region in Southeast Asia in the country of Indonesia, draws approximately 2 lakh Indian visitors each year due to its exotic temples, beautiful beaches, volcanic peaks, and palaces amid breathtaking scenery.

 If you are planning a holiday to Bali and are looking at the Bali visa requirements, the documents required for a visa on arrival in Bali and more, here is a guide on how you can get a Bali visa on arrival.